redPanda-project/redPandaj1.0/README.md

 Attention
 =========
 Currently all clients send crashing and debugging information over the redPanda-network to the so called 'Main Channel'.
 We need them to fix bugs fast at this stage of development.
 We only garantee that the latest version is able to reciev messages.
+Noting is fixed at this moment, all can change.